ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 \end{aligned}
 $$

 Those feel slightly more symmetric to me: the powers of $$2$$ and the factors of $$\pi$$ mostly have the same exponent so it seems meaningful to group them together.
-But they are still awkward!
-At least now it's clear how to compute them.
-But it sucks that there's different formulas for $$n$$ even vs odd.
-And what's with that stray factor of $$2$$?
+Now it's clear how to compute them, but it still sucks that there's different formulas for $$n$$ even vs odd.
+And what's with that stray factor of $$2$$ in the odd formulas?

-Here they are written in a slightly more symmetric way:
+Here they are written in an even more symmetric way:

 $$
 \begin{aligned}